itsHazeyo/Midnight-Club-Unlimited-Handling-Overhaul/README.md

 -Some cars won't show full turning radius, its baked into the model.

-#-Single Player is not it, The previous method of merging handing metas doesn't seem to work anymore (Hence why no manual installer) and applying the new changes to certain DLCs resulted in a CTD so many of your favorite vehicles are left out of this update.
-To get the full driving experience come join us on Midnight Club Unlimited FiveM server or have it installed your favorite Playgrounf.
+***-Single Player is not it, The previous method of merging handing metas doesn't seem to work anymore (Hence why no manual installer) and applying the new changes to certain DLCs resulted in a CTD so many of your favorite vehicles are left out of this update.
+To get the full driving experience come join us on Midnight Club Unlimited FiveM server or have it installed your favorite Playground.***

 RECOMMENDED MUST HAVE ADDON MODS:
 -Manual Transmission, https://www.gta5-mods.com/scripts/manual-transmission-ikt